 you have what it takes!

-The Texas A&M-Commerce Department of Art's upper-level Studio Art courses is reserved for students who have participated in the portfolio entry process.
-The entry process is a tool for the Studio Art faculty to see students' mastery of their foundations and provide feedback about their progress.
+The Texas A&M-Commerce Department of Art's upper-level Visual Communication courses in Art Direction, Design and New Media are reserved for students who have participated in the portfolio entry process.
+The entry process is a tool for the VisCom faculty to see a student's mastery of their foundations.
 The portfolio pieces requested are varied to give each student an opportunity to show their personal strength, whether it be visual, conceptual, writing, etc. The goal of the portfolio is for a student to convey potential and passion.

-The Portfolio Entry Review will consist of the following items in the order listed below.
+The portfolio for the Fall 2022 Entry Review will consist of the following items in the order listed below.
 All portfolio elements should be contained in a single, multi-page pdf.
 The ability to follow and execute instructions is an element of the review.

-II.
-A current advising or unofficial copy of your university transcript should be scanned and included.
+A current unofficial copy of your university transcript with art foundation courses highlighted should be scanned and entered after your application.

 III.
 Creative Pieces